 Originally founded in 1871 as Banque de Bruxelles, the company changed its name to ING Group in 1998.
 The company offers a number of services, including banking, insurance, and real estate.

 - Late payment penalties

 - Foreign transaction fees

 Late Payment Penalties

 When it comes to late fees, ING has a different setup than the majority of credit card companies based in the U.S. While these companies typically charge a fee for late payments, ING pulls credit card payments automatically from the customer’s debit account each month, therefore saving cardholders from late fees.

 Foreign Transaction Fees

-ING offers a total of 3 credit cards, including: ING Visa Classic, Flexible Credit Card and ING Mastercard Gold.
+ING offers a total of three different credit cards, including the ING Visa Classic, the Flexible Credit Card, and the ING MasterCard Gold.

-Building Credit/Student Cards
+Credit Building and Student Cards

 One thing ING does not offer is an opportunity to help build credit.
 The company does not currently offer student or “starter” cards or secured cards for people needing to repair their credit.